kurotatsu77/UnforgivingSkyrim/README.md

 Goo Arrows are not working ATM.
 Trying to figure out why...
 Current implementation of USWhip function support whipping of player only, maybe rewrite is some time later...
 For now added checks to not to call it when victim is not player.

-Unforgiving Skyrim Goo Quest - done all initial quest, cell now has all items in, prepared alchemy station and enchant station to be opened by side quests.
+Unforgiving Skyrim Goo Quest - done all initial quest, started by visiting Whiterun area while having Black Goo in inventory and knowing it's first effect.
+Cell now has all items in, prepared alchemy station and enchant station to be opened by side quests.
 Research now works, added overrides to lock almost all crafts behind the research.
 Research report has hints to how progress.
 Generic ingredients effects are researched too.